yuzhangClaremont/cs151-reinforcement/README.md

 A couple of important notes on implementation:

 *   When you compute predecessors of a state, make sure to store them in a **set**, not a list, to avoid duplicates.
-*   <span style="line-height: 25.6px;">Please use `util.PriorityQueue` in your implementation.
+*   <span style="line-height: 25.6px;">Please **use `util.PriorityQueue`** in your implementation.
 The `update` method in this class will likely be useful; look at its documentation.</span>

-To test your implementation, run the autograder.
+To test your implementation, **run the autograder**.
 It should take about 1 second to run. **If it takes much longer, you may run into issues later in the project, so make your implementation more efficient now.**

 <pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q5</pre>